 - Confirm if a Site Plan Control agreement has been approved, required for certain applications

-- Confirm that an occupancy permit has not been issued
+- Confirm an occupancy permit has not been issued

 If you have questions regarding the CIP application process or eligibility requirements, please contact Invest Barrie at 705-728-9850, or via email at invest@barrie.ca.